nevermind0001/Send-memes-to-a-discord-server-with-Python/README.md

   Clone the repo or copy the files or whatever.

   _Remember to:_

-    -Insert your bot token at the and of token at the end of bot.py -Fill meme.py with your reddit account information
+    -Insert your bot token at the and of token at the end of bot.py

+    -Fill meme.py with your reddit account information

+    -Update the directory where the memes will be saved if you change it

 ## RUN
   Run bot.py then when the bot is online